pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 # Use the Pachyderm IDE with `python-pachyderm`

-!!! note
+!!!
+Note
-    The Pachyderm IDE is an enterprise feature, which is also available for testing during the 14-day free trial.
+    The Pachyderm IDE is an enterprise feature.
+Request an [**Enterprise Edition trial token**](https://www.pachyderm.com/trial).
-    Contact sales@pachyderm.com for more information.

 This section describes how you can use the `python-pachyderm` client from within the Pachyderm IDE.

-!!! note
+!!!
+Note
     You need to have Pachyderm IDE installed as described in [Deploy the Pachyderm IDE](../../deploy-manage/deploy/deploy-pachyderm-ide.md).